jonas4climate/command-collection/joke/setup.md

-Simply edit the location of the joke-library.txt in the joke command and export the command as alias
+Simply export the command as alias and make sure the joke-library.txt file is in the same directory as the script.
+Then, you will be good to go.